microcosm/fruitygate-nodejs/README.md

 --
 What you will need to follow the 9-step guide:

-1. An nRF51 device flashed with [serial-gateway-fruitymesh](https://github.com/microcosm/serial-gateway-fruitymesh) - this will be your *gateway* device
+1. An nRF51 device flashed with [FruityGate (nRF)](https://github.com/microcosm/fruitygate-nrf) - this will be your *gateway* device
 2. One computer on which you are about to follow these instructions (a laptop is fine, but note you will need 2 free USB ports)
 3. At least one other nRF51 device which is *programmed* to talk to the gateway

 On that last point - you need another node on the network, otherwise you don't have a mesh network.
 This other device is not going to *be* a gateway, it's going to be whatever custom program you want to write, but it will have to know how to *talk to* a gateway.
-To do this, you can look over the instructions for making gateway-compatible apps over on [serial-gateway-fruitymesh](https://github.com/microcosm/serial-gateway-fruitymesh).
+To do this, you can look over the instructions for making gateway-compatible apps over on [FruityGate (nRF)](https://github.com/microcosm/fruitygate-nrf).

 But, again, let's get started quickly and just flash both your nRF51 devices with the gateway code.
 In order to make the second nRF51 act as a custom app instead of a gateway, toggle the `boolean` switch in `GatewayModule.cpp`.
 It's near the bottom - you can't miss it!
 Once you toggle it to `false`, compile and flash the second nRF51 device.